Vaizer/DDFE/README.md

 Also check Volvo-P2-informer by drPioneer, inspired by my project: https://github.com/drpioneer/Volvo-P2-informer.\ Same hardware, sketch for FL (XC90 2011)

 Volvo-DDD by vtl: https://github.com/vtl/volvo-ddd

+Not a native english-speaker, not a programmer - sorry for mistakes.